jlinoff/pam/README.md

 1. Run `make web` to create `pam-www.tar` which contains the app in `pam/www`.
 1. Untar the `pam-www.tar` on your site.

-This pre-supposes that you have clone the pam project and have made modifications.
+This pre-supposes that you have cloned the pam project from github.

 ### History
 This is one of the several times that I have written a password